The-Spectacle-Agency/TSAWebsite/README.md

-# cic.github.io
+# spectacle.agency
-The website for the Coalition of Invisible Colleges, located at invisible.college
+The website for the The Spectacle Agency, located at spectacle.agency